-The C6711D has a complete set of development tools which includes: a new C compiler, an assembly optimizer to simplify programming and scheduling, and a WindowsTM debugger interface for visibility into source code execution.
+The C6712D has a complete set of development tools which includes: a new C compiler, an assembly optimizer to simplify programming and scheduling, and a Windows[TM] debugger interface for visibility into source code execution.

-TMS320C6000 is a trademark of Texas Instruments.
+TMS320C6000 and C6000 are trademarks of Texas Instruments.